EWB-Coding-for-Development/ewb/README.md

 blink-led
 =========

-Simple script for outputting a blinking LED from a Raspberry Pi GPIO pin.
-Inpsired by Scott Mangold's article 'Lighting Up An Led Using Your Raspberry Pi and Python' (http://www.thirdeyevis.com/pi-page-2.php)
+Simple script for a initializing a function that blinks an LED via a Raspberry Pi GPIO pin.
+Inpsired by Scott Mangold's article [Lighting Up An Led Using Your Raspberry Pi and Python](http://www.thirdeyevis.com/pi-page-2.php)

 Dependancies
 ------------